What Is Translation? Types, Modern Workflow & Quality

-Translation should therefore be seen as an integral part of a comprehensive localization strategy and not as an isolated process.
-But what exactly are translations, what types are there and what factors are important in localization translation?
+Translation should be seen as an integral part of a comprehensive localization strategy, not an isolated step.

-For global companies, localization translation is essential to overcome language barriers and effectively address customers in their own language.
-Professional translations promote customer loyalty and market acceptance, while inaccurate translations can jeopardize a company's reputation and cause costly misunderstandings.
+For global companies, localization translation is essential to overcome language barriers and reach customers in their own language.
+Professional translations build customer trust and market acceptance; inaccurate translations can damage reputation and cause costly misunderstandings.

-In areas such as marketing, the drafting of legal documents or the development of technical manuals, an accurate and culturally appropriate translation must always be available to avoid errors and ensure the international success and image of the company.
+In areas such as marketing, legal documents, and technical manuals, accurate and culturally appropriate translation is essential, both to avoid errors and to protect the international image of the company.

 What are the different types of localization translation?